PetCaseFinder

 Plain-English summary

-A 2-month-old thoroughbred colt was having trouble breathing and making noisy sounds, which led to a diagnosis of a mass inside his chest using standard X-rays.
-To get a better understanding of this mass, veterinarians used a special imaging technique called nuclear scintigraphy.
-This advanced method helped them plan for surgery, which was successful in removing the mass.
+A 2-month-old thoroughbred colt was having noisy and difficult breathing, which led to a diagnosis of an intrathoracic mass (a growth inside the chest).
+To better understand the mass, veterinarians used a special imaging technique called nuclear scintigraphy.
+This helped them plan for surgery, which was successful in removing the mass.
+After the surgery, the colt's breathing improved significantly.

 Abstract